Introduction

 Overview

 Using Entra ID Conditional Access, you can restrict usage of the App Registration (and associated secret) created for the Glean SharePoint crawler to only be permitted from the IP range of your Glean tenant.
+This involves:- Adding the static IP address of NAT gateway used by the crawlers in your Glean tenant as a location within Entra ID.

 - Adding a new Conditional Access policy targeting specific source workload identities corresponding to the Service Principal(s) created for the Glean SharePoint crawler.